• About Click&Boat

 Road Town

 Road Town is the commercial and culinary centre of the BVI.
 It also has most of the best shops and restaurants can be found on Waterfront Drive and Main Street.
 This means you can do all of your shopping and grab a bite, while looking out at the harbour.
 The harbour is often crowded with an assortment of boats.
 You can also venture out to the many historic forts and sugar mills in the area.
 Some of these forts are around 200 years old.
 Another thing you definitely don’t want to miss while you’re in the area is the J.R.
-O’Neal Botanic SGardens where you can find koi ponds and fountains among acres and acres of tropical flowers and palms.
+O’Neal Botanic Gardens where you can find koi ponds and fountains among acres and acres of tropical flowers and palms.

 Diving Opportunities